Struggling families at London food bank cannot afford presents for Christmas

 Two young boys doze in a pushchair between rows of bread and a Christmas tree in Dad’s House, a charity with a food bank in west London.

-Tinsel lines shelves of tinned goods and pasta, while artificial plant decorations fall from the ceiling.
+Shelves of tinned goods and pasta are lined with tinsel, while artificial plant decorations fall from the ceiling.

 It certainly feels Christmassy, but for their family – like many others across the country – something will be missing this festive season.